Jason Stackhouse: Season 6

-When Season 6 begins, Jason is escaping the Authority with Jessica, Pam, Tara, Nora, Eric, and Sookie in order to evade the new Bill/Lillith entity that was created at the end of Season 5.
+When Season 6 begins, Jason is escaping the Authority with Jessica, Pam, Tara, Nora, Eric, and Sookie to evade the new Bill/Lillith entity that was created at the end of Season 5.
 On the news, the mayor indirectly declares war on vampires, calling for a vampire curfew and numerous other measures.
 As the group takes refuge at a beach, Nora believes that Jason knows more about Lillith and Warlow, and glamours him into getting more information.
-Jason is angry at this, and threatens to shoot Nora unless she reveals what she knows about Warlow.
+Jason is angry at this and threatens to shoot Nora unless she reveals what she knows about Warlow.
 The others see the conflict and Sookie says that Warlow was the enemy, not the entire vampire race.
 Jason takes this as Sookie taking the vampires' side, and he angrily storms off, leaving the party.
 He gets picked up by a mysterious driver, and Jason eventually begins to calm down after realizing the hallucinations of his parents are causing him to act crazy.
 When the driver possibly reveals himself as Warlow, Jason attempts to shoot him, but the stranger disappears and later uses light to stop the car before it crashes.
 The stranger then reveals himself as Jason and Sookie's fairy grandfather, Niall.
 Niall warns of Warlow, who he discovers has escaped, and says his powers are not to be underestimated.
 When Sookie returns home, Niall introduces himself and later explains over dinner that the Stackhouses are part of a royal bloodline.
 He trains Sookie to control her powers.
 Later that night, Warlow attacks and Niall tries to catch him but fails.
 Jason gets ready for action but inexplicably collapses.
-The next day, Sookie tends to him as he recovers from his "concussion", during which Sookie reveals that their parents were not in fact racist against vampires but simply afraid of Sookie's powers.
-Later that night, Bill visits and restrains Jason while pleading Sookie for her blood so they can synthesize it.
+The next day, Sookie tends to him as he recovers from his "concussion", during which Sookie reveals that their parents were not racist against vampires but simply afraid of Sookie's powers.
+Later that night, Bill visits and restrains Jason while pleading with Sookie for her blood so they can synthesize it.
 She refuses and their relationship is officially over.